 - You come from a country that has not signed a tax treaty with Finland or from one of the countries listed below that have a treaty:

-Belarus, Bermuda, Cayman Islands, Cyprus, Denmark, Estonia, Georgia, Germany, Guernsey, Iceland, Isle of Man, Jersey, Kazakhstan, Latvia, Lithuania, Moldova, Norway, Poland, Sweden, Tajikistan, Turkey, Turkmenistan.
+Belarus, Bermuda, Cayman Islands, Cyprus, Denmark, Estonia, Georgia, Germany, Guernsey, Iceland, Isle of Man, Jersey, Kazakhstan, Latvia, Lithuania, Moldova, Norway, Poland, Spain, Sweden, Tajikistan, Turkey, Turkmenistan.